mindprints/posturize_3/README.md

 3. In the IO app, enter your device’s Service UUID (e.g., `0x1101`) and optional Name Prefix, then Connect.
 4. Use the controls for calibrate, threshold, and real-time angle/alarms.
 5. For deep inspection, open the Debug page via the “Open Debug” link or at `/debug.html`.

+Reconnect and permissions

+- The app preflights Web Bluetooth support and adapter availability on load and shows inline messages.
+- If you have previously granted device access, known devices are listed with quick “Reconnect” buttons using `navigator.bluetooth.getDevices()`.

 > Note: Opening `index.html` via `file://` will not work.
 Use `http://localhost` (or HTTPS).